-Business Fundamentals is an intensive, hands-on and practical module that covers the breadth of management topics general managers must deal with every day.
+Foundations of General Management is an intensive, hands-on and practical module that covers the breadth of management topics general managers must deal with every day.
 The module includes core theoretical concepts, business frameworks, models, and other emerging ideas at the heart of successful organisations.

 Executive Behavioural Competencies

-The Executive Behavioural Competencies Module recognises that the needs and demands of leadership are shifting dramatically.
+The Executive Behavioural Competencies module recognises that the needs and demands of leadership are shifting dramatically.
 While certain competencies and skills favoured in traditional leadership roles are being replaced with new ones, expertise in terms of communication and virtual team-building are more important than ever, requiring new approaches.
 This module will prepare students to become agile and adaptive global business professionals with a heightened awareness of ethics, empathy and self-awareness in themselves and their employees.
 These fundamental skills determine the leaders who can grab opportunities in an increasingly disruptive business landscape, while at the same time developing a thriving workforce who will succeed over the long-term.
 Excellent communication, productive and resilient teams and an allegiance to high ethical standards will help companies withstand the porosity that makes others susceptible to quick rises and equally quick falls.